Inclusive Community Fellowships

 Submitting Your Proposal

-Proposals will be reviewed by the division of inclusion and community engagement and the dean’s office with final decisions made jointly by the vice president of inclusion and community engagement, the dean of the college and the director of the institute for inclusion and equity.
+Proposals are reviewed by the division of inclusion and community engagement and the dean’s office with final decisions made jointly by the vice president of inclusion and community engagement, the dean of the college and the director of the institute for inclusion and equity.

 The current faculty fellows will be asked to share the results of their project at an on-campus event in the spring.